Adrian20064/CPP-games_MINI/README.md

 ---

-A bank manager on the terminal, with options as:- send money -cash out/cash in money
+A bank manager on the terminal, with options as:

+- send money
+  -cash out/cash in money
   -create new accounts
   -view balance

 Run it: